Friends of Kett’s Heights is a voluntary group formed in November 2015. Our aims are to make Kett’s Heights:

 The site underwent much restoration in the 1980s after ownership transferred to the City Council.
 But subsequent maintenance has been largely reactive, which is why the site became rather overgrown.
 Work by community payback teams in winter 2015/16 started the clearance, which is now ongoing.

 Further improvements that the Friends hope to make in 2017-18 include:

-• A replacement information board at the viewpoint (now installed!)
+• A replacement information board at the viewpoint (now installed!
+2017)

-- Repair of the wooden fence by the upper green. (work to start in 2018 - hopefully!)
+- Repair of the wooden fence by the upper green. (completed in June 2018)

 • Planting of spring-flowering bulbs.
 (3000 snowdrops & 150 croci bulbs planted October 2017)